How does the place where art was created impact the work itself? And, in turn, can art influence how we view those very places? Diarmuid Hester...

-Stretching the Canvas: Eight Decades of Native Painting is a selection of nearly 40 paintings from the permanent collection of the National Museum of the American Indian (NMAI) in New York.
-The curators state that the choice to paint was an act of revolution for Native American artists in the 20th century.
-This exhibition is caught within a matrix of complicated histories, uneasy relationships between Native artists and various art establishments, and overshadowed by the historically pernicious treatment of Indigenous populations by the government of the United States.
+Stretching the Canvas: Eight Decades of Native Painting was a selection of nearly 40 paintings from the permanent collection of the National Museum of the American Indian (NMAI) in New York.
+The curators stated that the choice to paint was an act of revolution for Native American artists in the 20th century.
+This exhibition, open till 2022, was caught within a matrix of complicated histories and uneasy relationships between Native artists and various art establishments.
+It got overshadowed by the historically pernicious treatment of Indigenous populations by the government of the United States.
 These paintings are radical in the sense that although multiple generations of Native American artists have had to contend with their systemic erasure, marginalization, and compartmentalization, these artists are carving out new spaces for recognition.

-Stretching the Canvas is organized around the following themes: Grand Ambitions, Training Ground: New Mexico, Training Ground: Oklahoma, Cosmopolitans, Reclaiming the Abstract, and Indian Pop.
-While looking at these paintings, I observed that Native American identities and histories rise to the surface or pulsate just below, slip away unseen, or move through the art in unexpected ways.
+Stretching the Canvas was organized around the following themes: Grand Ambitions, Training Ground: New Mexico, Training Ground: Oklahoma, Cosmopolitans, Reclaiming the Abstract, and Indian Pop.
+While looking at these paintings, I observed that Native American identities and histories rise to the surface or pulsate just below, slip away unseen, or move through the art unexpectedly.
 The concept of Native American cultures, identities, and presence is weighed down by timeless tropes and obscured by incomplete versions of American history.
-The diverse group of artists in this exhibition expose individual approaches to painting that disrupt and demand attention.
+The diverse group of artists in this exhibition exposes individual approaches to painting that disrupt and demand attention.

 The beautiful and filthy frenzy of New York City influenced the cluster of colors and forms in the painting Brooklyn (2004) by Mario Martinez (Pascua Yaqui, b.
 1953).
 The bright patterns and colors that appear in the small 2003 work on paper by Jeffrey Gibson (Mississippi Choctaw/Cherokee, b.
 1972) foreshadow his later work with sculpture and installations that repurpose colorful beads, tin jingles worn by dancers during traditional ceremonies, and numerous other materials.
 I almost missed the nearly hidden silhouettes of two figures standing back to back, each holding a cigarette on the 2008 white painting by Duane Slick (Meskwaki/Winnebago, b.
 1961).
 The unexpected emergence of a conjoined shadow from just beneath the monochromatic pattern running across the surface of the canvas makes for a dramatic and powerful painting.

 Abstract forms are commonplace across centuries of utilitarian and decorative objects produced throughout the Americas.
-These deeply embedded forms of expression as background to the mid-20th century rise of abstract expressionism led artists such as Dick West (Southern Cheyenne, 1912-1996), Helen Hardin (Santa Clara Pueblo, 1943-1984), and George Morrison (Grand Portage Chippewa, 1919-2000) to find their own way into abstract painting.
+These deeply embedded forms of expression as background to the mid-20th century rise of Abstract Expressionism led artists such as Dick West (Southern Cheyenne, 1912-1996), Helen Hardin (Santa Clara Pueblo, 1943-1984), and George Morrison (Grand Portage Chippewa, 1919-2000) to find their own way into abstract painting.
 Helen Hardin’s Prayers of a Hopi Eagle (1965) is a small yet masterful arrangement of sharply defined and colorful forms explained by the museum label as based on traditional pottery designs.
-In the 1960s, George Morrison, who studied at the Art Students League in New York City, developed his own distinct approach to Abstract Expressionism, one that avoided direct links to a specific subject.
+In the 1960s, George Morrison, who studied at the Art Students League in New York City, developed his distinct approach to Abstract Expressionism, which avoided direct links to a specific subject.

-Stretching the Canvas: Eight Decades of Native Painting at the George Gustav Heye Center of the National Museum of the American Indian at One Bowling Green in New York, NY, is open through January 2nd, 2022.
-Admission is free to all and proof of vaccination is required.
+Stretching the Canvas: Eight Decades of Native Painting at the George Gustav Heye Center of the National Museum of the American Indian at One Bowling Green in New York, NY took place from November 16, 2019, till January 2, 2022 2nd, 2022.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!